Brewers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Santana has 20 doubles, nine home runs, 33 walks and 43 RBI (67 total hits).
-He has swiped six bases.
+- Santana has 67 hits with 20 doubles, nine home runs, 33 walks and 43 RBI.
+He's also stolen six bases.

 Santana Recent Games